 Our application have been developed by multiple folks over decades, so we found some very interesting side-effects right away.
 The worst of those was some badly coded Hibernate which would generate over 700 database queries on some pages.
 We also found some surprisingly slow SQL, which should not have been that slow.

-Interactive profilers like XRebel are great at uncovering such issues before they go to production and cause slowdowns or outages.
+XRebel is great at uncovering such issues before they go to production and cause slowdowns or outages.
 In the next article we will look into how to solve such issues when we find them by tweaking Hibernate FetchType and join modes.